Age 6 (Go-karts)

 Coming from a long and lustrous career in rallying spanning back to the 1970’s, John has been involved both as a co-driver and team management roles with many different teams around the world – most notably the Subaru World Rally Team.

-Since joining with Hayden in 2006, they have achieved a huge amount both within New Zealand and globally as they continue to strive together as a team working towards the same ultimate goals.
-Johns role in the car is hugely important and highly underrated, as the co-driver delivers the all important ‘rally winning’ pace notes at milli second accuracy.
+Joining Hayden in 2006, they achieved a huge amount both within New Zealand and globally as they worked together as a team aiming towards the same ultimate goals.
+The co-driver's role in the car is hugely important and highly underrated, as the co-driver delivers the all important ‘rally winning’ pace notes at milli second accuracy.

 Being a rally or race driver does not necessary mean big budgets and the fastest cars.
 It means having fun, enjoying the driving from club level all the way to national, and there be a measurable progression forward through different classes and levels.
 Find out all you need to know below.